shoaibrayeen/Programmers-Community/Data Structure/Array Or Vector/Search An Element in Sorted and Left Rotated Array/readMe.md

 # Input
 - Array
 - Its Size
+- Searching Element

 # Output
-- Return 'True' if Element is present in the Array otherwise 'False'.
+- 'YES' if Element is in the Array
+- 'NO' Otherwise